Why the LMArena is a flawed approach to LLM evaluation

 One set of problems arises from the participants themselves.
 In most experiments involving human participants, researchers build in checks to assess the quality of their responses.
 These can include tests of consistency across similar questions (often referred to as internal reliability) or items designed to detect unusual or socially desirable responses.

 The LMArena, by contrast, has little opportunity to implement such checks.
-Participation is intentionally lightweight: at minimum, a user enters a prompt and clicks a single button to rate the outputs.
+The creators have made the experiment very lightweight, with participants only being required to enter a single prompt and then rate the output.
 The simplicity of this assessment setup makes it easy to collect large volumes of data, but it also makes it difficult to identify low-quality or aberrant responses.

 The consequences of this design choice were examined by Wenting Zhao and colleagues, who studied the impact of Arena participants who were not acting in good faith.

-The implicit assumption behind the Arena is that most participants are carefully evaluating model outputs and providing genuine feedback on their preferences.
-In practice, this is unlikely to always hold.
+The assumption behind the Arena is that most participants are carefully evaluating model outputs and providing genuine feedback on their preferences, but in practice, this is unlikely to always hold.
 Model responses can be long and repetitive, which may lead users to skim or lose interest and select an answer at random.
-In other cases, the two outputs may be so similar that users feel unable to distinguish between them.
-In both situations, each model has a 50% chance of being selected, rather than the better model being consistently favoured, injecting noise into the rankings.
+In other cases, the two outputs may be so similar that users feel unable to assess which is better.
+In both of these situations, each model has a 50% chance of being selected, rather than the better model being consistently favoured.
+This random selection injects noise into the rankings.

 A more concerning scenario is that some participants may act maliciously, attempting to manipulate the rankings to favour a particular model.
-Such users might look for stylistic or formatting “tells” that reveal which model produced an output, and then consistently upvote that model regardless of quality.
+Such users might look for stylistic or formatting “tells” which mark the model that they want to drive up in the rankings, and then consistently upvote that model regardless of quality.
 In this case, the probability of that model being selected approaches 100%, independent of its actual performance.

 Examples of bad faith actors on the LMArena, who are not giving high quality answers when assessing models